Choosing the best front door security locks

 Lever locks usually come in three or five-point options.
 The higher the number of levers, the greater security the lock will provide.
 This type of locking system is operated from both inside and outside and provides a good level of security.
 However, it’s important to make sure your lever lock is an approved lock – many insurers specify you should have a five-lever lock as standard.

 At Vufold, the security of the front door you buy is of the utmost importance.
 All of Vufold’s front doors can be supplied with a dead lock and night latch, both of which are optional extras when you buy your front door.
 These must be fitted by a competent tradesperson when having your new front door fitted to ensure that they are fitted correctly.

 If you’d prefer, you can fit a multi-point lock to our doors but it can be difficult and time consuming.
 The dead lock and night latch we provide will ensure the security of your doors so you can be assured that they will provide you with as much security as possible.

-In addition, we can also provide:
+In addition to providing a large range of locks, we can also provide: